Harvard professor found guilty of hiding ties to China

-A Harvard University professor charged with hiding his ties to a Chinese-run recruitment program has been found guilty on all counts in a federal court in Boston

-A Harvard University professor charged with hiding his ties to a Chinese-run recruitment program was found guilty on all counts Tuesday.
+On Tuesday, the prosecutors said that the renowned nanoscientist and former chairman of Harvard’s chemistry department, in his quest for a Nobel Prize in 2011, agreed to become a “strategic scientist” at the Wuhan University of Technology in China.

+The prosecution added that he participated in a Chinese recruitment drive called the Thousand Talents Program, and that China uses this programme to recruit foreign researchers so that they share their knowledge with them.
+They clarified that even though participating in the programme was not a crime, Mr Lieber lied to authorities when inquired about his involvement.

-Charles Lieber, 62, the former chair of Harvard’s department of chemistry and chemical biology, had pleaded not guilty to two counts of filing false tax returns, two counts of making false statements, and two counts of failing to file reports for a foreign bank account in China
+Mr Lieber pleaded not guilty to two counts of filing false tax returns, two counts of making false statements, and two counts of failing to file reports for a foreign bank account in China.

-The jury deliberated for about two hours and 45 minutes before announcing the verdict following five days of testimony in Boston federal court.

-Lieber’s defense attorney Marc Mukasey had argued that prosecutors lacked proof of the charges.
-He maintained that investigators didn’t keep any record of their interviews with Lieber prior to his arrest.
+The Harvard professor’s attorney, Marc Mukasey, had argued that the prosecution didn’t have any proof of the charges.
+He also accused the investigators of not keeping any record of their interviews with his client prior to his arrest.

-He argued that prosecutors would be unable to prove that Lieber acted “knowingly, intentionally, or willfully, or that he made any material false statement.”
-Mukasey also stressed Lieber wasn't charged with illegally transferring any technology or proprietary information to China.
+Mr Mukasey had also said that Mr Lieber “wasn’t charged with illegally transferring any technology or proprietary information to China” and that prosecutors would be unable to prove that Mr Lieber acted “knowingly, intentionally, or wilfully, or that he made any material false statement”.

-Prosecutors argued that Lieber, who was arrested in January, knowingly hid his involvement in China’s Thousand Talents Plan — a program designed to recruit people with knowledge of foreign technology and intellectual property to China — to protect his career and reputation.

-Lieber denied his involvement during inquiries from U.S. authorities, including the National Institutes of Health which had provided him with millions of dollars in research funding, prosecutors said.
+On Tuesday, Mr Lieber, who is battling cancer, sat silently as the verdict was announced following nearly three hours of jury deliberations and a six-day trial.

+Mr Mukasey said: “We respect the verdict and will keep up the fight.”

+In January 2020, Mr Lieber was charged as part of the US Department of Justice’s so-called “China Initiative”.
+He has been on paid administrative leave from Harvard since being arrested then.

-Lieber also concealed his income from the Chinese program, including $50,000 a month from the Wuhan University of Technology, up to $158,000 in living expenses and more than $1.5 million in grants, according to prosecutors.
+Prosecutors claim that the professor deliberately hid his ties to China and his involvement in China’s Thousand Talents Plan.
+He was also accused of hiding his income from the programme — including $50,000 a month from the Wuhan University of Technology, up to $158,000 in living expenses and more than $1.5 million in grants.

-In exchange, they say, Lieber agreed to publish articles, organize international conferences and apply for patents on behalf of the Chinese university.
+Mr Lieber in exchange agreed to publish articles, organise international conferences and apply for patents on behalf of the Chinese university, the prosecution said.

-The case is among the highest profile to come from the U.S. Department of Justice’s so-called “China Initiative.”

-The effort launched in 2018 to curb economic espionage from China has faced criticism that it harms academic research and amounts to racial profiling of Chinese researchers.

 Register for free to continue reading